alexk99/the_router/conf_options2.md

 ### rad_acct_on_off_pkts

-An boolen startup sysctl variable that enables the use of the radius accounting on/off packets.
+An boolean startup sysctl variable that enables the use of the radius accounting on/off packets.

+### pppoe_max_nb_delayed_pado

+An integer variable that defines the maximum number of PPPoE PADO packets that could be delayed. at the same time.
+Once TR receives and delays that number of PADI/PADO all new PADI packets will be dropped.

+### pppoe_nb_delayed_pado

+An integer read-only sysctl variable which contains the number of currently delayed PADO packets that are waiting to be sent to the wire.

 ## PPPoE IPv6